fershad/flowty-docs/content/pages/troubleshooting/failing.md

 - Turn off all CSS optimisations
     - Like AVIF, these build steps can be resource intensive and might cause your build to fail.
 - Ensure that your [Flowty site is verified](/verify-site/).
-- Ensure that your Webflow Staging URL is online, and publically accessible.
+- Ensure that your Webflow Staging URL is online, and publicly accessible.